pts/movemetafs/README.txt

 -- Perl >=5.8
--- the Fuse Perl module (install with `cpan Fuse' as root) -- MySQL server >=4.1 (you don't have to change your existing MySQL server configuration if you use pts-mysql-local)
+-- the Fuse Perl module (install with `cpan Fuse' as root) -- MySQL server >=4.1 (you don't have to change your existing MySQL server configuration if you use pts-mysql-local). movemetafs is being tested with MySQL server 5.1.
+Please let me know if it doesn't work with 5.0 or 4.1.
+Earlier versions of MySQL are not supported by movemetafs.
 -- a recent MySQL client library (such as /usr/lib/libmysqlclient.so.*) and headers (such as /usr/include/mysql/mysql.h) (e.g.
    `apt-get install libmysqlclient15-dev' on Debian Sarge)